 How do I know what my employer has contributed to my account?

 Employer contributions come in several flavors, whether a match (based on how much you’ve elected to save in the plan) or a non-elective / profit sharing contribution (typically based on a percentage of your income for the year, regardless of how much you saved).
 When your employer makes these kinds of contributions, you’ll see the breakdown in your contribution confirmation email.Read More

 What is automatic enrollment in a 401(k)?

-If your plan has automatic enrollment, your employer is setting your default savings rate in case you don’t take action to save in your 401(k) plan.
-These automatically saved amounts will be invested in an age-appropriate portfolio based on your expected timeframe to retirement.
-You can log in to your account to change both your savings rate—including choosing not to participate in the plan—and investment selections at any time.
-Often times, plans with automatic enrollment have higher ...Read More
+If your plan has automatic enrollment, your employer is setting your default savings rate in case you don’t take action to defer a portion of your paycheck to your 401(k).
+Your contributions to your 401(k) will be invested in an age-appropriate portfolio based on your expected timeframe to retirement.
+You can log in to your account to change both your savings rate—including choosing not to contribute at all—and investment selections at any time.
+In general, employees at companies whose 401(k) ...Read More

 Does Betterment provide 401(k) participant support?

 Yes.
 Betterment offers a dedicated Customer Success team.
 See our contact page.
 Customer Success hours are: Monday – Friday: 9:00 AM – 6:00 PM ETRead More